-Fish processing vessels 5000 gross tons or less and Aleutian Trade Act Fish Tenders not having a Certificate of Inspection issued by the U.S. Coast Guard.
+Fish processing vessels 5000 gross tons or less not having a Certificate of Inspection issued by the U.S. Coast Guard.

-- Must be examined every two years for compliance with the regulations by:
+- Every two years, a fish processing vessel must be examined for compliance with the regulations by:

 - American Bureau of Shipping (ABS),

-- A similarly qualified organization, or
+- > A similarly qualified organization, or

-- A surveyor of an accepted organization.
+- > A surveyor of an accepted organization.

 - A Certificate of Compliance (COC) must be issued by the examiner to the vessel operator.

 - Each Certificate of Compliance must:

-- Be signed by the issuing examiner,
+- > Be signed by the issuing examiner,

-- Include the name of the organization the examiner represents,
+- > Include the name of the organization the examiner represents,

 - State that the vessel has been found in compliance with applicable regulations,

 - Be retained on board the vessel.